ossf/great-mfa-project/README.md

 * Gentoo Linux - [Khandelwal, S. "Password-guessing was used to hack gentoo linux github account", 2017]( https://thehackernews.com/2018/07/github-hacking-gentoo-linux.html)

 MFA tokens don't counter all attacks (such as typosquatting).
 Also the hardware tokens should not be left unguarded in untrusted spaces as there are known [side-channel attacks](https://www.zdnet.com/article/new-side-channel-attack-can-recover-encryption-keys-from-google-titan-security-keys/) existing against hardware tokens.
-By using tools such as Multi-factor Authentication, the likelihood that such bad actors would be able to violate the integrity of that open source supply chain is greatly reduced.
+Still, by using tools such as Multi-factor Authentication, the likelihood that bad actors will be able to violate the integrity of that open source supply chain is greatly reduced.

-This will increase the level of security and protection for your project immensely but use your common sense.
+This will increase the level of security and protection for your project immensely, but use your common sense.

 ## How were critical OSS projects selected?

-For our purposes, a critical OSS project is an OSS project that can have an especially large impact if it has a significant unintentional vulnerability or if it is subverted in either its source repository or distribution package(s).
+For our purposes, a critical OSS project is an OSS project that can have an especially large impact if it has a significant unintentional vulnerability, or if it is subverted in either its source repository or distribution package(s).
 There are literally millions of open source software (OSS) projects today,